 - Assess set screws and keys.
 By evaluating the current condition of your set screws and keys on a monthly basis, you can quickly notice any areas needing maintenance or immediate repairs.

 The conveyor belt is only as successful and smooth as its main conveyor components.
-As a result, enhance your conveyor safety and efficiency by completing the preventative maintenance tasks below:
+As a result, enhance your conveyor safety and efficiency by using the conveyor belt maintenance checklist below:

 - Evaluate the tracking.
 By assessing the tracking for the conveyor belt, you will notice signs of wear and tear.
 In the event you find a damaged section of the tracking, you can quickly replace the segment before it causes additional reparations.